Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: Jordan form of the automaton

-There is often a field with order less than $2^{\mathrm{ord}_2(b)}$ containing all eigenvalues, because the field does not have to contain $\alpha$ itself, just elements of the form $\alpha^i+\alpha^{-i}$.
-Given any set of nonzero elements $\lambda_i$ in a field, the order of the smallest field containing them is $2^j$ where $j$ is the least integer such that $\lambda_i^{2^j}=\lambda_i$ (see theorem 15.7.3c of \cite{artin}).
+There is often a field with order less than $2^{\mathrm{ord}_2(b)}$ containing all eigenvalues, because the field need not contain $\alpha$ itself, just elements of the form $\alpha^i+\alpha^{-i}$.
+Given any set of nonzero elements $S$ in a field, the order of the smallest field containing them is $2^j$ where $j$ is the least integer such that $\lambda^{2^j}=\lambda$ for each $\lambda$ in $S$ (see Theorem 15.7.3c of \cite{artin}).
 Applying this to the eigenvalues yields